 I chose several pieces in a few different sizes —

-And now for the hands-down BEST trick for budget-friendly, bright white DIY photo mats?
+And now for the BEST trick for budget-friendly, bright white DIY photo mats?

 Are you ready to have your mind blown?

-If you’ve ever used the IKEA Ribba frames and are slightly crazy like me, you’ll know that the mats are more of a cream than a pure white.
+If you’ve ever used the IKEA Ribba frames, you’ll know that the mats are more of a cream than a pure white.
 It drives me caaa-razy.
 Especially when the mat doesn’t match the bright white of the frame.
 HELLO!
 Match your whites, dawgs!!

 In addition to that issue, I was also working with some art sizes that didn’t actually fit the mats – they were square, or just off the usual size – AND mixing in some vintage frames which didn’t have any mats at all.
 So I needed some way of getting all matching mats in a bunch of sizes.